1974 Australian Manufacturers' Championship

 The 1974 Australian Manufacturers' Championship was an Australian motor racing competition for Group C Touring Cars.
 It was authorised by Confederation of Australian Motor Sport as an Australian National Title.

-The championship, which was the fourth Australian Manufacturers' Championship, was won by General Motors-Holden's.
+The championship, which was the fourth Australian Manufacturers' Championship, was won by Holden.

 Calendar

 The championship was contested over a five round series with each round being a single race staged over a minimum distance of 250 km.

 Class Structure

 Cars competed in four engine capacity classes.